Energy and Environment

-Chairman Bulova has also created a private sector energy task force.
-The group’s purpose was to define the steps our community can take to position ourselves as a leader in the areas of energy efficiency, sustainability and “green” technology.
+Chairman Bulova also created a private sector energy task force to define steps our community can take to position ourselves as a leader in areas of energy efficiency, sustainability and green technology.
 Redevelopment in Fairfax County offers important opportunities for energy creativity and collaboration that we must explore.
 Additionally, technology continues to emerge that will help our residents and corporate neighbors save money and natural resources as we heat and cool our homes and offices.

 Chairman Bulova chaired the Greater Washington 2050 Initiative, a partnership between local elected officials, the Metropolitan Council of Governments, civic leaders, and business and environmental stakeholders working to promote smart growth development policies throughout the region.
 Together they created the Greater Washington 2050 Compact, a policy guidance tool which sets quantitative goals that cut across many areas including air and water quality, greenhouse gas emissions, and building construction standards.
 The targets set by the Compact emphasize these objectives in tandem with the expansion of transportation options and the coordination of land use policies.